-In Fall 2019, she directed and co-choreographed a new trio, Manicula is a Revolver, with NYC based dance artists, Beth Graczyk, Sarah Konner and Austin Selden, with performances scheduled for 2020.
+In Fall 2019, she directed and co-choreographed a new trio, Manicula is a Revolver, with NYC based dance artists, Beth Graczyk, Sarah Konner and Austin Selden.
+Plans for live performances of Manicula is a Revolver are in the works.
 Touring throughout the US in 2015-16 with Sola, Dances by and for Women, she performed a solo Conspiracy Going, Amy Needs A Lot of Empathy, prompting Melanie Wiesen of the Tampa Art Breaker to write: “The most polarizing of the six pieces, Amy Chavasse’s (University of Michigan) “Conspiracy Going,” seemed to be a rejection of the easy, digestible portrayal of contemporary dance on television.
 A mix of spoken word and dance, Chavasse, with no musical accompaniment, performed the intensely personal piece with incredible athleticism and passion.
 Her verbal commentary on sadism and authority, matched by her powerful and aggressive physicality, was the most provocative piece of art I have seen in the past year.”
 She presented improvisation workshops at the International Society of Improvised Music in Chateaux D’Oex, Switzerland in June 2015, and an alternative movement presentation at The University of Valetta, Malta as part of the Dance Studies Association conference in 2018.
-She has taught at and collaborated with members of Tanz Tangente in Berlin, was a guest teacher at pOnderosa Dance in Stolzenhagen, Germany, performed with ResExtensa Danza Teatro Danza in Bari, Italy, and Grupo Krapp in Buenos Aires and teaches regularly at The American Dance Festival’s as part of their WFFS guest artist series.
+She has taught at and collaborated with members of Tanz Tangente in Berlin, was a guest teacher at pOnderosa Dance in Stolzenhagen, Germany, performed with ResExtensa Danza Teatro Danza in Bari, Italy.
+She has been a frequent teacher at The American Dance Festival’s as part of their WFFS guest artist series.
 She assisted in a new study abroad program for the U-M Department of Dance in Seville, Spain, in conjunction with Marcat Dance (Spain), and taught at the Dance Program of the National University of Costa Rica in San José, and with the resident professional companies, CCDUNA and DanzaU in July 2019.

-In both her academic and professional lives, she continues to study, teach and practice improvisation, finding opportunities for her students to experience compositional or performance improvisation in venues in the Detroit / Ann Arbor area.
-For Chavasse, creative research is a potent place that functions within a rejection of norms, that confronts stasis, that re-imagines notions of popular culture, and re-examines assumptions through an anti-racist, queer, feminist lens.
-An ambitious new project, “Dancing Across Hemispheres— Creation and Performance Residency”, will bring members of Grupo Krapp, a multidisciplinary performance company from Buenos Aires to U-M and Michigan in late summer/ early fall 2020.
-Members of Grupo Krapp will join with members of my collective, ChavasseDance, to collaborate on and create a new performance project for performances in Detroit.
-Touring the project to Buenos Aires and beyond will follow.
-(Postponed to 2021 pending funding and pandemic circumstances).
+In both her academic and professional lives, she continues to study, teach and practice improvisation, finding opportunities for her students to experience compositional or performance improvisa-tion in venues in the Detroit / Ann Arbor area.
+For Chavasse, creative research is a potent place that functions within a rejection of norms, that confronts outdated hierarchies and white supremacy, that re-imagines notions of popular culture, and re-examines assumptions through an anti-racist, queer, feminist lens.

-I’m not particularly interested in creating works that owe their shape and vocabulary to familiar, recognizable, colonized or popular movement vernaculars.
-I vehemently want to address systems that trivialize or sanitize the potency of live performance to incite necessary conversations and actions..
+I seek a personal and distinct language for each event, and count on my experience working with diverse groups of artists, from across the U.S, and more recently with international artists, to reflect the tenor and temperature of the space.
+I’m not particularly interested in creating works that owe their shape and vocabulary to familiar or recognizable or popular movement vernaculars.
+I vehemently want to address systems that trivialize or sanitize the potency of live performance in promote audience members to think expansively and inclusively.
 I struggle to make art in incendiary times.
-I make dances to wrestle with raging questions, and to search for ways to combat Anti-Black racist structures, bias and violence.
-I seek collaborative projects that demand that I re-frame and update my pedagogical beliefs and practices that derive from historically privileged White forms.
-In reminding myself that art-making can be driven by more than tactics of survival, while trying to hang onto the unique ways that movement expresses desire, pleasure and can expose or imagine an alternative reality.
+I make dances to wrestle with raging questions, to deal with the discursive clutter and noise that fill my thoughts.
+I seek collaborative projects that demand that I re-frame and update my pedagogical beliefs and practices.
+In reminding myself that art-making can be driven by more than tactics of survival, I’m reclaiming my embrace of the unique ways that movement expresses desire, pleasure and can expose or imagine an alternative reality.